neyona/underwaterfortunes/README.md

 I started the project in a virtual environment making the Django and Django Rest Framework api first.
 I then used yarn init inside of the same virtual environment when it was time to do the frontend.

-My other sites of interest are prek-eval-demo.herokuapp.com (a demo version of a site made for a client and posted with that clients permission), neyonajones.com which is a Wordpress site, and monsterdreamsbook.com which is a squarespace site for a book I wrote.
+My other sites of interest are prek-eval-demo.herokuapp.com (a demo version of a site made for a client and posted with that clients permission) and monsterdreamsbook.com which is a Squarespace site for a book I wrote.